 Heat the oil in a large non-stick, lidded sauté pan or wide-based saucepan.
-Very gently fry the garlic, shallot and chilli for five minutes, or until well softened, stirring regularly.
+Very gently fry the garlic, shallot and chilli for 5 minutes, or until well softened, stirring regularly.
 Slip the skin off the tomato and discard.
 Cut the tomato into quarters, throw away the seeds, and cut the tomato flesh into 1cm/½in dice.

-Remove the lid, stir the clams with a wooden spoon and cook for a further 30-60 seconds, or until the clams have all opened.
-Remove the pan from the heat, pick through the clams and discard any that haven’t remained shut.
+Remove the lid, stir the clams with a wooden spoon and cook for a further 30–60 seconds, or until the clams have all opened.
+Remove the pan from the heat, pick through the clams and discard any that haven’t opened.
 Season the clam mixture well with salt and freshly ground black pepper.

 Drain the pasta in a large colander and return to the saucepan.
 Tip all the clam mixture into the saucepan, scatter over the chopped parsley, season with ground black pepper and toss well together (Tongs or a large spoon and fork work well for tossing.)
 Check the seasoning and serve.